pepkit/pipestat/docs/api_docs.md

 def record_identifier(self)
 ```

-Namespace the object writes the results to
+Unique identifier of the record
 #### Returns:

-- `str`:  Namespace the object writes the results to
+- `str`:  unique identifier of the record